-If your or a loved one is experiencing any symptoms of a TBI, it’s important you get medical help right away.
-TBI symptoms don’t always appear right away and the longer you wait to get medical help, the more possible it is for complications to develop.
+If you or a loved one is experiencing any symptoms of a TBI, it’s important you get medical help right away.
+TBI symptoms don’t always appear right away, and the longer you wait to get medical help, the more possible it is for complications to develop.

 Brain Injury Statistics

 Although the majority of traumatic brain injury victims are able to make a complete recovery, a staggering percentage of victims are left with permanent disabilities.
-As you can imagine, serious TBIs can have devastating consequences on victims.
-Many TBI victims not only suffer physically, but emotionally, psychologically and financially.
+As you can imagine, serious TBIs can have devastating consequences for victims.
+Many TBI victims not only suffer physically, but emotionally, psychologically ,and financially.

 Understanding a Spinal Cord Injury

 In the United States, more than 17,000 new cases of spinal cord injuries (SCIs) occur every year and more than 290,000 Americans are currently living with a spinal cord injury, reports the National Spinal Cord Injury Statistical Center (NSCISC).
 The majority of SCI victims are male (78%) and almost 48% of new cases result in partial paralysis of the arms or legs.

 Spinal cord injuries occur when the spinal cord is subjected to trauma.
 The spinal cord is an intricate bundle of nerves designed to send “messages” between the brain and the rest of the body.
 Damage to the spinal cord can interfere with the communication between the brain and the body and, therefore, how the body responds.
 If a victim has suffered a complete SCI, as it’s commonly referred to by doctors, he or she has paralysis at the level of injury and below.
 Victims suffering from an incomplete SCI experience partial paralysis at the level of injury and below.